danbz/aesthetic-programming/source/5-ObjectOrientation/Readme.md

 ## Further notes

-Button: The button in this chapter is similar to previous one in Data Capture, which is to define the global variable `button`, then create the button with text and add the style such as background color, padding and font-size (in the style of CSS).
+**Button:** The button in this chapter is similar to previous one in Data Capture, which is to define the global variable `button`, then create the button with text and add the style such as background color, padding and font-size (in the style of CSS).
 A function called `addTofu` is created to push for new object creation when the button is clicked.

-Table: The table mainly consists of two rectangles that show the table weight with shadow.
+**Table:** The table mainly consists of two rectangles that show the table weight with shadow.
 Two for-loops are used to draw the colored line with a certain and equal amount of width so as to give a 3-dimentional perspective.

-Beers: The sample code uses p5.play library with the concept of `createSprite()`, `addImage()`, `addtoGroup`, considering the beer as a sprite object that you can manipulate.
+**Beers:** The sample code uses p5.play library with the library functions of `createSprite()`, `addImage()`, `addtoGroup`, considering the beer as a sprite object that one can manipulate.
 The beer is an image technically and all the images can be added as a group. `checkBeer()` is a custom function to check for beer availability.
 As sprites with the built-in concept of objects, `remove()` is similar to `splice()`, removing those beers that have already reached the edge of the other side of the table.
 In a similar vein, beers are added if the program do not have enoguh of them on the table.
 That said, there is a logic of checking the availablity of beers.
 But for this chapter, it is more important to walkthrough the whole concept of object-oriented programming rather than using other library, as it will defeat the purpose of understanding the decision of each steps in terms of the creation of class and object instances with properties and behaviors.
 Having the beers in `p5.play` is more to give a sense of how different things can put together.

 A game: The program is a game with the game over scene as the ending shot. `checkLoser()` is a function used to check how many tofus are remained.
-If they remain less than the required, then the game over text will be displayed.
+If they remain less than the required, then the "game over" text will be displayed.

 ## While()

 By going through the tofu example, we can see object oriented programming is highly organized and concrete even though objects are abstracted and imagined from the world.
 Fuller and Goffey suggest that this kind of modeling of the world is a socialtechnical practice, as they put it "compressing and abstracting relations operative at different scales of reality, composing new forms of agency", and such agency lies at the computational and material arrangement of everyday encounters.
 They produce a different perspective that affect how we perceive the world.
 Who design the objects?
 We are indeed entering the mind of the programmer/designer who has their own worldview.
 Game may be a good example especially the apparent persistent sexualisation of female characters.
 The cultural implication is significant if we aware how much we interact with various objects, even just simply buttons, sliders, check box and each of the object has it own agency.

+[g: not sure if it is good to incorporate below /w]
-> history of the concept of objects in the mid-1960s with Simula 67 created by Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center in Oslo. > A programming paradigm https://user-content.gitlab-static.net/38287337cdf9f32ae05de5b3d9d7037868960496/687474703a2f2f6a6f667261706573652e626c6f6769612e636f6d2f75706c6f61642f32303038303632373232313730302d6461686c2d6e7967616172642e6a7067
+-  history of the concept of objects in the mid-1960s with Simula 67 created by Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center in Oslo. > A programming paradigm https://user-content.gitlab-static.net/38287337cdf9f32ae05de5b3d9d7037868960496/687474703a2f2f6a6f667261706573652e626c6f6769612e636f6d2f75706c6f61642f32303038303632373232313730302d6461686c2d6e7967616172642e6a7067
-> but it is more than just create for efficiency.
-It is created with the perspective of participatory design in the context of utopia project that works iwth workers' union to "bring technical process closer to non-specialist understanding" (Fuller and Goffey 2017) > re-use of code and operation: "it saves time and effort to be able to write the code once and re-use it in different programs" (Fuller and Goffey 2017)
+- about working class and hireachy? but it is more than just create for efficiency.
+It is created with the perspective of participatory design in the context of utopia project that works witth workers' union to "bring technical process closer to non-specialist understanding" (Fuller and Goffey 2017) > re-use of code and operation: "it saves time and effort to be able to write the code once and re-use it in different programs" (Fuller and Goffey 2017)
-> Epistemologies
+- Epistemologies

 ## Mini_Exercise[5]: Games with objects